 The Syrian Kurds and their allies control nearly 700 kilometres of the 911-kilometre border between Syria and Turkey.
-They have established multi-ethnic administrations serving Afrin, the Sheba area and Manbij in Aleppo province west of the Euphrates, and in northern and eastern Syria east of the Euphrates.
-By January 2018, the Syrian Democratic Forces (SDF), led by Peoples Protection Units (YPG), had secured 30 percent of Syrian territory from ISIS, including oil and gas fields and major dams.
-Over much of this territory local councils are organised within a Democratic Federal System of Northern Syria.
-Turkey considers these military and political gains to be a threat to its national security, especially as its own large Kurdish population aspires to regional autonomy.
+Since 2012, they have established multi-ethnic administrations serving Afrin, the Sheba area and Manbij west of the Euphrates, and in northern and eastern Syria east of the Euphrates.
+By January 2018, the US-led coalition backed Syrian Democratic Forces (SDF), led by Peoples Protection Units (YPG), had secured 30 percent of Syrian territory from ISIS, including major dams and oil and gas fields.
+Over much of this territory multi-ethnic local councils have been organised within a Democratic Federal System of Northern Syria.
+Turkey considers these military and political gains to be a threat to its national security, especially as its own large Kurdish population aspires to a similar form of regional autonomy.
+Consequently, having previously engaged in dialogue with Syrian Kurdish political leaders, by early 2015, Turkey decided that YPG/YPJ and PYD were 'terrorists'.

 The wooded mountainous and agriculturally rich district of Afrin, roughly 40 kilometres by 30 kilometres, shares a 250-kilometre border with Turkey.
-The district has been free of ISIS since 2012, when YPG took over its security and the (Syrian Kurdish) Democratic Union Party (PYD) established a multi-ethnic local council.
-Local officials claim that between 750,000 and 1.2 million people live in Afrin, including 400,000 local residents.
+The district has been free of ISIS since 2012, when YPG took over its security and the (Syrian Kurdish) Democratic Union Party (PYD) established a multi-ethnic local council, with Afrin being declared one of three self-administering cantons in January 2014.
+By 2018, local officials claimed that between 750,000 and 1.2 million people live in the district, including 400,000 local residents.
 Others are internally displaced people.
 The district has about 350 villages and seven major towns (Afrin city, Bulbul, Jinderes, Maabatli, Rajo, Shera and Sheikh Hadid) and produces most of Syria's olive oil, pomegranates and soap, but since the civil war, it has attracted industry from Aleppo city and elsewhere.
 For instance, 400 textile workshops employ 17,000 people and supply the rest of Syria with textiles.
-This is despite Afrin being surrounded by Turkey to the north and west and Turkey-backed militias to the east, Turkey having decided by 2015 that YPG/YPJ and PYD were 'terrorists'; the Assad regime to the south-east and Hayat Tahrir al-Sham (HTS) to the south.
+This is despite Afrin being surrounded by Turkey to the north and west, Turkey-backed militias to the east; the Assad regime to the south-east and Hayat Tahrir al-Sham (HTS) to the south.

 YPG claims that Turkey used mortar and artillery fire to attack Afrin 920 times in 2017, killing at least 12 civilians and causing material damage.
 On September 6, Russia announced it was establishing a de-confliction zone, deploying 300 Russian military observers to checkpoints between Turkey-backed opposition forces, proregime forces and the SDF in the Tel Rifaat district to the east.
 On October 22, Russia attempted to negotiate a de-escalation zone with Turkey and the Afrin administration.
-Although the SDF allowed Russian military personnel into the SDF-controlled Menagh military airbase on October 28, Turkey rejected the proposal.
-Turkey accuses the 'terrorists' in Afrin of having attacked Turkey 700 times in 2017, although in February, the Second Army Commander of Turkey's offensive in Afrin, called Operation Olive Branch, Lieutenant General Ismail Metin Temel, allegedly claimed not a single shot has been fired on Turkey from Afrin.

-Nevertheless, Turkey justifies the offensive by invoking UN Charter Article 51, and its right to self-defence.
-The UN Security Council convened on January 22 to discuss Operation Olive Branch, but did not condemn it or demand it end.
-After February 24, when the UN Security Council passed Resolution 2401 calling for a one-month ceasefire throughout Syria, Turkey intensified the offensive.
+Although the SDF allowed Russian military personnel into the SDFcontrolled Menagh military airbase on October 28, Turkey rejected the proposal.
+Turkey accuses the Afrin 'terrorists' of having attacked Turkey 700 times in 2017, although the Second Army Commander of Turkey's offensive in Afrin, Lieutenant General Ismail Metin Temel, allegedly claimed in February that not a single shot had been fired on Turkey from Afrin.
+Nevertheless, Turkey justified its invasion, which it called Operation Olive Branch, by invoking UN Charter Article 51, and its right to selfdefence.
+The UN Security Council convened on January 22 to discuss the operation, but did not condemn it or demand it end.
+Following the passing of UN Security Council Resolution 2401 on February 24, which called for a one-month ceasefire throughout Syria, Turkey intensified the offensive.